Attornado/Attornado/README.md

 * 💡 Open to collaborating on projects and innovative ideas.

-* 💻 Currently working on Semantic Segmentation and Reinforcement Learning.
+* 💻 Currently Graph Neural Network for protein recontruction, graph generative models for bio-plausible neural architectures and image captioning for remote sensing images.

 ### 🖥️ Open-Source Projects
 <table>